exploitz86/Ascent/README.md

 ## Credits
-* Thanks to all the previous members of Team AtlasNX and all the members of DeepSea.
+* Thanks to all the previous members of Team AtlasNX and all the members of Team-Neptune.
 * And a huge thanks to all the awesome homebrew developers!

 ## Notes
-* This CRW package has been made for my personal use and for a couple of friends based on the incredible [DeepSea CFW Package](https://github.com/Team-Neptune/DeepSea).
+* This CFW package has been made for my personal use and for a couple of friends based on the incredible [DeepSea CFW Package](https://github.com/Team-Neptune/DeepSea).
 * You are free to use this package, but since this is just a modified/extended version if the features provided by DeepSea are satisfactory to you please consider to use it.